What is Diabetes Mellitus?

 - Extreme hunger even when the person is regularly eating

-- Sudden vision losses
+- Sudden vision loss or blurred vision

 - Tingling or numbness in the hands or feet